zy4/reformat.js/README.md

 ### Adopters

-Are you using circe?
+Are you using reformat.js?
 Please consider opening a pull request to list your organization here:

 * [MPI Bioinformatics Toolkit](https://toolkit.tuebingen.mpg.de/)
 * [DNAVisualization.org](https://dnavisualization.org/)